 Delaware is a state with a diverse landscape and population.
 Marked by harvest land and sea, Delaware is also home to one of the most important Atlantic seaboard rivers, the Delaware.
 And, although it is the sixth most densely populated state in the nation, its moderate year-round climate supports agricultural products such as poultry, corn, and soybeans.
 Thus, the state has a lot to be thankful for come harvest time.
-So read on the find out more about Delaware’s top 10 fall festivals!
+So read on the find out more about Delaware’s top 8 fall festivals!

 If you want a county fair experience wrapped up in a farm and orchard bow, then come to Fifer Orchard.
-On the list of things to do here are farm tours, a six-acre themed corn maze, tractor & train rides, live entertainment, and you-pick apples and pumpkins.
+On the list of things to do here are farm tours, a six-acre themed corn maze, tractor & train rides, local food, and you-pick apples and pumpkins.
 Plus don't miss the petting zoo, the bouncy house, face painting, and the country store, which is stocked full of fall fruits and veggies, fresh apple cider, apple butter, pies, and more.

 This festival has truly become a destination for film enthusiasts over the last few decades.
 Each year, the festival showcases a variety of incredible independent films, with awards given out such as the Best Short Award, Best Debut Feature Award, Best Feature Award, and Best Documentary Award.

 In October, head to Wilmington for the annual Hagley Craft Fair where more than 50 artisans from the Mid-Atlantic area come together to display their works.
 Find everything from one-of-a-kind pottery to handmade jewelry.
 Don't leave without grabbing a bite from the outdoor specialty food market.

 Deemed the, “Greatest jazz festival in the world,” this Rehoboth Beach event is truly a can’t-miss.
 Exceptional artists in the world of jazz, both new and from decades past, perform their very best at this annual event.